DSG-UniFE/ruby-mhl/README.md

 ## Acknowledgements

-The research work that led to the development of SISFC was supported in part by the [DICET - INMOTO - ORganization of Cultural HEritage for Smart Tourism and Real-time Accessibility (OR.C.HE.S.T.R.A.)](http://www.ponrec.it/open-data/progetti/scheda-progetto?ProgettoID=5835) project, funded by the Italian Ministry of University and Research on Axis II
+The research work that led to the development of ruby-mhl was supported in part by the [DICET - INMOTO - ORganization of Cultural HEritage for Smart Tourism and Real-time Accessibility (OR.C.HE.S.T.R.A.)](http://www.ponrec.it/open-data/progetti/scheda-progetto?ProgettoID=5835) project, funded by the Italian Ministry of University and Research on Axis II